 In tort or at-fault states, the driver who caused the accident has to pay for any damages tied to it.
 This is true whether or not they have car insurance.

-So depending on which state you call home, either you’ll pay for the damages sustained to your vehicle or the other driver will.
+So depending on which state you call home, either you’ll pay for the damages or the other driver will.

 If you live in a no-fault state, you’ll be good to go.
 But what if you live in a tort state and the other driver doesn’t have insurance?
 That’s when you have to worry about the uninsured driver who hit you.